xiccin/kz-server-automator/README.md

 port 80 should be unused, docker-compose installed,

 for public sv:
-port 80 should be unused, docker-compose installed, ip should be static static, port specified in container-bootstrap.sh should be forwarded correctly, domain should point to your public ip. just change csgo gslt and domain without http://
+port 80 should be unused, docker-compose installed, ip should be static, port specified in container-bootstrap.sh should be forwarded correctly, domain should point to your public ip. just change csgo gslt and domain without http://

 clone the repo:
 ```